Snow White and the Seven Dwarfs (1937 film): Plot

 Back at the castle, the Magic Mirror reveals that Snow White is still living, and with the dwarfs.
-Enraged that the Huntsman tricked her, the Queen creates a poisoned apple that will put whoever eats it into a death-like sleep.
+Enraged that the Huntsman gave her a pig's heart, the Queen uses a potion to disguise herself as an old peddler and then creates a poisoned apple that will put whoever eats it into Sleeping Death.
 She learns the curse can be broken by "love's first kiss," but is certain Snow White will be buried alive before this can happen.
-Using a potion to disguise herself as an old hag, the Queen goes to the cottage while the dwarfs are away.
-The animals see through the disguise, but are unable to warn Snow White; they rush off to find the dwarfs.
+The Queen goes to the cottage while the dwarfs are away.
+The animals see through the disguise but are unable to warn Snow White; they rush off to find the dwarfs.
 The Queen fools Snow White into biting into the apple, and she falls into a death-like slumber.

-The dwarfs return with the animals as the Queen leaves the cottage, and give chase, trapping her on a cliff.
-She tries to roll a boulder onto them, but lightning strikes the cliff before she can do so, causing her to fall and get crushed to death by the boulder.
-In their cottage, the dwarfs find Snow White asleep by the poison.
-Unwilling to bury her in the ground, they instead place her in a glass coffin in the forest.
+The dwarfs return with the animals as the Queen leaves the cottage and give chase, trapping her on a cliff.
+She tries to roll a boulder onto them, but lightning strikes the cliff before she can do so, causing her to fall to her death.
+In their cottage, the dwarfs find Snow White asleep from the poison.
+Unwilling to bury her, they instead place her in a glass coffin in the forest.
 Together with the animals, they keep watch over her.

-A year later, the prince learns of Snow White's eternal sleep and visits the coffin.
-Saddened by her apparent death, he kisses her, which breaks the spell and awakens her.
-The dwarfs and animals all rejoice as the prince takes Snow White to his castle.
+The following spring, the prince learns of Snow White's eternal sleep and visits the coffin.
+Saddened by her apparent death, he kisses her, breaking the spell and awakening her.
+The dwarfs and animals rejoice as the prince takes Snow White to his castle.